enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 The introduction of this formalism has 2 key benefits:

-  1. Simplifies calculation of correct number of ghost zones for unigrid simulations
+  1. Simplifies calculation of the required ghost depth.

-  2. When used alongside ``CelloArray``, it drastically simplifies the calculation of which indices should be iterated over.
-The ``EnzoFieldArrayFactory`` can take the stale depth as an argument in its constructor and then any array it builds has the stale values clipped off.
-This allows for-loop bounds to be written as though the only reconstruction algorithm is nearest-neighbor interpolation and as though there never any preceeding partial timesteps.
+  2. When used alongside ``CelloArray``, it drastically simplifies the determination of which indices to iterate over.
+The ``EnzoFieldArrayFactory`` can take the stale depth as an argument in its constructor and then all arrays that an instance builds will have the stale values clipped off.
+This allows the bounds of for-loops to be written as though the only reconstruction algorithm is nearest-neighbor interpolation and as though there never any preceeding partial timesteps.

 Finally, for each reconstruction algorithm we define a staling